 Related Content: How to get vomit smell out of a mattress

-Unlike rodents and the carpet beetle, bed bugs can't burrow inside your mattress–meaning they can't live inside it unless there are openings like those made by a carpet beetle.
-Bed bugs can reside on and in any mattress regardless of the type, whether latex or memory foam.
+Unlike rodents and the carpet beetle, these bugs, also known as red coats, can't burrow inside your mattress–meaning they can't live inside it unless there are openings like those made by a carpet beetle.
+These bugs can reside on and in any mattress regardless of the type, whether latex or memory foam.
 Notably, these bugs are nocturnal creatures whose activities usually peak before dawn.
 Their bites may cause you restlessness and sleeplessness.

 How to Exterminate and Get Rid of Bed Bugs

-Eradicating bed bugs might be labor intensive, but at least they're visible though small.
-If you're looking for an effective permanent solution to this problem, begin by cleaning the places infested with bed bugs.
+Eradicating these bugs might be labor intensive, but at least they're visible though small.
+If you're looking for an effective permanent solution to this problem, begin by cleaning the places infested with these bugs including your bed frame.
 You can check out the vital steps you need to take to clean your bedding in our how to clean your mattress guide.

 Since hot water kills bed bugs, use it to clean curtains and bedding.
 Washing clothes—you've found within the infested area—with hot water can also help exterminate these bugs completely.

 Before vacuuming the bed, scrub the mattress seams using a stiff brush to remove bed bug eggs and even the bed bugs.
-Though placing a mattress under direct sunlight can help kill some pests, the same isn't true for bed bugs.
-The ideal temperature for killing bed bugs ranges between 117 and 120 degrees.
+Though placing a mattress under direct sunlight can help kill some pests, the same isn't true for red coats.
+The ideal temperature for killing red coats ranges between 117 and 120 degrees.

-Overall, it's better to know when to ditch your mattress for a new one.
+Overall, it's better to know when to ditch your mattresses or bed frames for new ones.
 Holes can cause a mattress to lose its structural integrity and reduce its overall comfort.
 Depending on the type and quality of your mattress, you should change it after about 8 to 10 years.

-The holes in the mattress may best costly financially and health-wise.
+The holes in your mattress may become costly financially and health-wise.
 While a new mattress can be expensive too, it's worth it in terms of comfort.
 Check your mattress regularly for any holes and remember to keep it tidy and clean at all times.
-Another precaution to keep the tiny bugs at bay is dressing it up with a plastic mattress cover.
+Another precaution to keep the tiny bugs at bay is dressing it up with a plastic cover.
 Also, don't forget to store a mattress you're not using in a mattress storage bag.